duckwork/electric-cursor/README.md

 ## License

-The code in this repository is licensed under the MIT license.
+The code in this repository is licensed under the ISC license.
 See LICENSE for details.

 ## Contributing